 Wasted, by Linda Wolfe + Real Crime Profile

-Love Me to Death, by Linda Wolfe + The Trail that Went Cold
+Love Me to Death, by Linda Wolfe + The Trail Went Cold

-On his podcast The Trail that Went Cold, Robin Warder reexamines long-lost cold cases in hopes that someone will come forward with new leads.
+On his podcast The Trail Went Cold, Robin Warder reexamines long-lost cold cases in hopes that someone will come forward with new leads.
 Warder might want to take a look at the 1983 murder of Jacqui Bernard, the subject of Linda Wolfe’s book Love Me to Death.
-Jacqui was Linda’s close friend and, being a crime writer, Linda set out to prove that she had been the victim of accused serial killer Ricardo Caputo—the target of an FBI manhunt.
+Jacqui was Linda’s close friend, and being a crime writer, Linda set out to prove that she had been the victim of accused serial killer Ricardo Caputo—the target of an FBI manhunt.

 A Death in Canaan, by Joan Barthel + Undisclosed

 Run in part by Rabia Chaudry, a friend of Adnan Syed, Undisclosed takes a look at wrongful convictions from start to finish.
 If the rotating wheels of the criminal justice system are what interest you, you’ll find Joan Barthel’s A Death in Canaan totally fascinating.
 In the small town of Canaan, Connecticut, Barbara Gibbons was found murdered by her 17-year-old son, Peter.
 Though he had allegedly confessed to the crime, his neighbors refused to believe that Peter was capable of such a heinous crime and thus began to look closer at the circumstances surrounding his conviction.

 The Witch of Del Ray, by Karen Dybis + Most Notorious!